 Here is the feeder I have & here’s one double the size.
+Katie has one similar to this (because she’s shmancy).
 These feeders are extremely easy to fill, hang and clean.
 The red color attracts hummingbirds, but not stinging insects – bees, wasps, hornets, etc can’t see red, but are attracted to yellow.
 BTW we love bees, just not near our hummingbird feeder.

 It’s that time of year again 🙂 hang up those feeders, plant flowers to attract pollinating insects and watch your yard come alive with activity.
 We originally posted this just about a year ago, but thought it was a fun reminder – so here it is again.

 I spotted my first hummingbird of the season yesterday, which means it’s time to hang up the feeder.
 This post is kind of a no-brainer, but who knows, maybe you’ve never hung up a hummingbird feeder?
 Maybe you didn’t even think of doing it until this post and then you were like DUH, I should totally hang up a hummingbird feeder.
 Is that you?
 Cool, keep reading.